 Each audio description track describes visual details of the artwork such as colors, textures, patterns, materials used, and size, as well as other details that are covered on the exhibit labels such as history and more information about the artist.
 Some exhibits also include interviews with the artists and art historians in addition to descriptions, and extended descriptions are available online in the form of podcasts.

 One of the descriptions I found especially interesting is the descriptions for Jackson Pollock’s drip paintings, and Claude Monet’s Water Lillies.
-Surprisingly, the description for Monet’s work did not mention that he likely lived with a visual impairment, which is something I thought was really cool.
+I’m always excited to see Monet’s work since learning that he likely lived with a visual impairment, which influenced the blurry style of his work.

 Related links